-Insurance Claims Arising from the Coronavirus Outbreak
+Insurance Claims & Related Legal Issues Arising From the Coronavirus Outbreak

 Businesses throughout the global economy are suffering substantial losses due to the COVID-19 pandemic and associated government orders mandating social distancing and sheltering-in-place.
 Many entities have had to slow down or halt operations because employees or customers are unable to leave home, because of declining sales, or because of being deemed “non-essential” in light of a shelter-in-place order.
 Whatever the specific facts leading to these disruptions, it is anticipated that numerous businesses will turn to their insurance policies to make claims associated with these losses.
 However, due to the unique character of the coronavirus pandemic, some policyholders may find themselves in disputes with their insurance carriers regarding whether their losses are covered.